conjugateprior/twfy/cran-comments.md

 * ubuntu 12.04.5 (on travis-ci), R 3.4.0
 * win-builder (devel and release)

+## Previous CRAN comments

+* Per Hornik request DESCRIPTION is now more descriptive and contains a link to the API source for more details.

 ## R CMD check results

 There were no ERRORs or WARNINGs.